Can You Lay A Water Heater On Its Side

 When laying down a water heater, it is important to take into consideration the location of the appliance.
 It is best to place the water heater in an area with good ventilation, away from combustible materials and sources of direct sunlight.
 The area should also be easily accessible for maintenance and repairs.
 Additionally, the space should provide enough clearance around the unit in order to ensure proper airflow and prevent any safety hazards.

-See also Where To Use Distilled Water
+See also How To Drink Distilled Water Safely

 Water Supply